Lapaman-modders/BetterChest/README.md

 # BetterChest
-A way to merge infinite chests in minecraft
+A way to merge chests infinitely in minecraft.